jhnwu3/ReproAI4H/README.md

-# Bridging the Reproducibility Divide: Open Source Software’s Role in Standardizing Healthcare AI4H
+# Bridging the Reproducibility Divide: Open Source Software's Role in Standardizing Healthcare AI4H

+## Overview
-This repo is for the reproducibility study done in the aforementioned submitted publication above.
-We walkthrough those who wish to reproduce our step-by-step scraping procedure.
+This repository contains the reproducibility study conducted for our submitted publication "Bridging the Reproducibility Divide: Open Source Software's Role in Standardizing Healthcare AI4H".
+We provide a step-by-step guide for those who wish to reproduce our data collection and analysis procedures.

+## Data
+The complete dataset used in our analysis can be found in:
+- `data/processed_final.csv`

+## Analysis and Visualization
+Our figures and numerical analyses are implemented in the following Jupyter notebooks:

+1. `plot_general.ipynb`
+   - Contains all code for generating Figure 1

+2. `plot_code.ipynb`
+   - Contains all code for generating Figure 2

+3. `plot_data.ipynb`
+   - Contains all code for generating Figure 3

 ## Requirements